 Using Grassl Glasses has Improved my Wine Tasting

 Bold statement, I know, but it’s true!
 The structure of Grassl glasses allows for better aroma flow from the cup to your nose.
 I’m not spinning yarn here.
 My tasting group did a side-by-side comparison of the same wine in Grassl vs. competitor glasses.
 The complexity and differentiation of scents was much more pronounced in the Grassl glass, right from the start.
 For example, we were doing a blind tasting of some Italian red wines.
 With the standard glass, the fruit notes were the only thing that you could really get within the first five minutes in the glass.
 With the Grassl glass, oak notes, oregano, tomato and tobacco were immediately recognizable.
 I also use my Grassl glasses whenever I’m doing grid tastings, like with The Federalist Wine, and when I am struggling to find nuanced differences, like comparing the best Pinot Noir Australia producer Handpicked Wines provided to me.

 Do You Need New, Unique Wine Glasses that Will Impress Your Guests?

 Look, a good, unique wine glass is one of the first things that I notice at a restaurant or dinner party.
 Is the glass comfortable in my hand?
 Does it stand up well when placed on a tablecloth?
 Is the bowl to opening ratio aesthetically pleasing?
 All of those are fine and dandy, but what I really care about is strengthening my wine education.
-For me, that is smelling and tasting wines better.
+For me, that means smelling and tasting wines better.
 With side by side comparisons of the same wine, like Riesling, in a Grassl and non-Grassl glass, the superiority of Grassl shines.

 Interested in your own set?
 Visit CJF Selections for more info and don’t forget to use coupon code WINELOVER10 for 10% off your purchases.